Maryam993/NewCounterApp/Test/ReadmeTest.md

 using test function to test the decrement button as a unit of code

-declaring a constant for the first button and reffrering to "myButton" from App declaring the constant counter and passing the value of counter
+declaring a constant for the first button and referring to "myButton" from App declaring the constant counter and passing the value of counter

 sing "parseInt" as we are returning a number

-using the fireEvent on icrement button to simulate user action
+using the fireEvent on increment button to simulate user action

 printing the value of counter on test terminal using the expect function passing the starting value